katsumeshi/image-base64-rs/README.md

 ## Installation

-First, add this to your `Cargo.toml`:
+Add the dependency to your `Cargo.toml`:

 ```toml
 [dependencies]